GuiDupont/Ethernaut_solutions/README.md

-# To try the solution:
+# To try the solutions:

 1. Go on https://mumbaifaucet.com/ to get some mumbai matic.